Fleio Docker deployment notes¶

 celery- contains a copy of the backend files and runs Celery, which runs tasks

 celerybeat- runs Celery beat which is actually similar to Linux cron.
-It is used for periodic tasks, like “process clients”
+It is used for periodic tasks, like “process clients”.
+Actual tasks are still ran in the

 updated- connects to RabbitMQ and processes messages received from OpenStack (like instance created, instance shut off etc.).
 The “d” historically comes from “daemon”, hence “update daemon”, but you can also say that this container is keeping the Fleio caching database “updated”.